Probiodrug AG to Publish its Full Year 2017 Results on 3 April 2018

-Probiodrug to attend International Conferences in April 2017
+Probiodrug to attend and present at International Conferences in April 2018

 POST PERIOD HIGHLIGHTS